The advertisements above are Google-sponsored.

-Any BMW bike dealership can order the parts for these carbs as used on the R90S.
-The carb and parts distributor for the U.S. is Hermy's BMW, Port Clinton, PA
+Any BMW bike dealership could probably order the parts for these carbs as used on the R90S.
+The carb & parts distributor for the U.S. is Hermy's BMW, Port Clinton, PA.
+See just above...

 01/04/2005: Add emphasis, rearrange top of article very slightly.

-01/20/2008: minor clarifications and add Herdan; modify Google advertising, modify description, title,
+01/20/2008: Minor clarifications and add Herdan; modify Google advertising, modify description, title, keywords.

 06/23/2011: Add links to the Dell's factory manuals, which are now on this site.